INVESTOR Global Ag has called time on its sizeable Central Queensland cropping holding, Cowal Ag Portfolio.

 “At Cowal, the water is a feature because of the channel that delivers it from Fairbairn Dam, and the significant water allocation.”

 Mr Cudmore said Cowal Ag was highly suitable to cotton, in part because of the region’s long planting window.

-It is also a reliable grower of chickpeas from the CQ region, which often enjoys a premium over product from southern Queensland and northern New South Wales because of its favourable colour, and because it is available at the front of the Australian shipping year.
+It is also a reliable grower of chickpeas, and those grown in CQ often enjoy a premium over product from southern Queensland and northern New South Wales because of their favourable colour, and because they become available at the front of the Australian shipping year.